discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 For example, <Skill name="Relentless Fire"/> will grant you a damage increase for 5 seconds.
 This is increased by 3 additional seconds when cast near a <Skill id="63458"/>.
 Therefore, you usually want to use them in the corresponding attunement.

+### Elite Skills

 Conjures are specific to the Elementalist class.

 - Casting a Conjure skill will give the weapon to you as a bundle replacing your weapon skills and leave one copy on the ground for yourself or an ally to pick up.
 - In fractals, you will mostly use these to precast additional damage at the start of the fight and between phases.
 Some Conjures will be used only for CC.

-The most common Conjure you will always run is <Skill name="Conjure Fiery Greatsword"/> (FGS).
+The most common Conjure you will be runnning most of the time is <Skill name="Conjure Fiery Greatsword"/> (FGS).

 - <Skill name="Firestorm"/> is the most used skill on this weapon.
 It deals constant damage in the targeted area and can therefore be precasted before the fight or between phases for extra burst.
 - If you pick up the FGS in the middle of your rotation, <Skill name="Fiery Rush"/> usually offers more damage than auto-attacking on your regular weapon set.
 It also rushes you to the enemy and is therefore great for mobility.
-- <Skill name="Fiery Whirl"/> is also great for mobility.
-It also does a decent amount of damage when used with the Special Action Key to get multiple hits on Arkk.
+- <Skill name="Fiery Whirl"/> is also great for mobility to get back from your split add during Siax.

+<Skill name="Elemental Celerity"/> can replace fgs on some bosses with equal or better results.
+More specifically:
+- If you can use it twice during the fight (but fgs only once) or if you can cast <Skill name="Firestorm"/> only once in total, then it is worth replacing <Skill name="Conjure Fiery Greatsword"/> (Skorvald, Arkk.
+Ensolyss)
+- In cases where you can get <Skill name="Elemental Celerity"/> twice but also 2x
+<Skill name="Firestorm"/> they can be considered equal.
+(Artsariiv)
+- And in cases where you can get 2x <Skill name="Firestorm"/> but only 1 <Skill name="Elemental Celerity"/>, <Skill name="Conjure Fiery Greatsword"/> is better (MAMA, Siax)

+Notes:
+- The above examples are taking into account a relatively fast group, the slower your group is the more adjustments you need to consider making
+- If you play with <Skill name="Elemental Celerity"/> then <Skill name="Conjure Fiery Greatsword"/> can always be precasted before you take the mistlock

 ### Trait Interactions

 <Trait name="Empowering Auras"/> is a buff unique to Catalyst.
-It grants a 3% outgoing damage buff capping at 5 stacks.
+It grants a 2% outgoing damage buff capping at 5 stacks.

 Traits that interact with Elemental Empowerment stacks are: